auth0/JWTDecode.swift/README.md

 **See all the available features in the [API documentation ↗](https://auth0.github.io/JWTDecode.swift/documentation/jwtdecode/)**

-1. Import the framework:
+1. Import the framework

 ```swift
 import JWTDecode
 ```

-2. Decode the token:
+2. Decode the token

 ```swift
 let jwt = try decode(jwt: token)